retronouns/gratuitous-assembly/README.md

 # Gratuitous Assembly

-A low-complexity assembly-like programming language intended for educational or recreational use.
+A typescript interpreter for a low-complexity assembly-like programming language.
+Intended for educational or recreational use.